-(Unaudited - Prepared by Management) (Expressed in Canadian Dollars) For the three months ended March 31, 2022 and 2021
+(Unaudited - Prepared by Management) (Expressed in Canadian Dollars)

 1. NATURE AND CONTINUANCE OF OPERATIONS

 Highway 50 Gold Corp. (the "Company") is a Canadian company incorporated in British Columbia.
 The Company's activities have focused on exploration and evaluation assets located in British Columbia and Nevada, USA.
 The Company's registered and records office is at Suite 910, 800 West Pender Street, Vancouver, BC, V6C 2V6.
 The Company's head office is at Suite 2710, 200 Granville Street, Vancouver, BC, V6C 1S4.
 The common shares of the Company are listed on the TSX Venture Exchange (the "Exchange") and trade under the symbol "HWY".